ai-multiply/bursty_dynamics/_sources/source/user_guide/whatisbd.rst.txt

 ************************

 Bursty Dynamics is a Python package designed to facilitate the analysis of temporal patterns in longitudinal data.
 It provides functions to calculate the burstiness parameter (BP) and memory coefficient (MC), detect event trains, and visualize results.
-An event is a record with time.
+An event is a timestamped record in the data.
-A train is a cluster of events that occur closer to eachother.
+A train is a cluster of events that occur in close temporal proximity to each other.

 Key Features
 ------------